getml/reflect-cpp/docs/c_arrays_and_inheritance.md

 Note that C arrays are not the same thing as `std::array`. `std::array` is always supported and is the recommended alternative.

+!!! note "C++-26 reflection"

+    If you compile reflect-cpp with C++-26 reflection (see [C++26 reflection](cpp26_reflection.md)), then none of the restrictions in this section apply: fixed-size C arrays and inheritance are supported out of the box, no flag is required, and the fields may be spread out over multiple structs.

 If you want support for these, you will have to pass the flag `-D REFLECT_CPP_C_ARRAYS_OR_INHERITANCE` during compilation.